liapia99/AI-Robotic-Arm-with-Hand-Tracking/README.md

 ## Changes To Be Made

+#Creating an OpenCV environment
+- download Anaconda
+- Open Linux terminal and write the following command: ```bash ~/Downloads/Anaconda3-2020.07-Linux-x86_64.sh```
+- follow the directions to install Anaconda in the terminal
+-

 - The thumb has a specific position to give the value '1'.
 So even when you have your thumb out like a thumbs-up gesture, the thumb is considered closed or given the value '0'.
 For now, in the code, I made the thumb give a value of '0' when the fingertip goes past the knuckle of the pointer finger.
 I also tried the palm's center and the pinky knuckle; however, these were hard to reach when doing a peace sign or a 🤟 gesture.